gnss-sdr/geniuss-place/_posts/2019-01-15-monitoring-software-receiver-internal-status.md

 Monitor.udp_port=1234
 ```

-We will stream the receiver internal parameters to the localhost address on port 1234 UDP with a decimation factor of $$ N = 1000 $$, so that we get status updates at roughly once a second.
+We will stream the receiver internal parameters to the localhost address on port 1234 UDP with an output rate of $$ N = 1000 $$ ms, so that we get status updates once a second.

 The complete configuration file should look like this: